bentoml/BentoML/docs/source/guides/grpc.rst

    :bdg-info:`Remarks:` We recommend you to play around with the limit cap, starting with 100, and increase if needed.

+:raw-html:`<br />`

 ``maximum_concurrent_rpcs``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

    :bdg-info:`Definition:` The maximum number of concurrent RPCs this server will service before returning ``RESOURCE_EXHAUSTED`` status.

 By default we set to ``None`` to indicate no limit, and let gRPC to decide the limit.

+:raw-html:`<br />`

 ``max_message_length``
 ^^^^^^^^^^^^^^^^^^^^^^

    :bdg-info:`Definition:` The maximum message length in bytes allowed to be received on/can be send to the server.

 By default we set to ``-1`` to indicate no limit.
 Message size limits via this options is a way to prevent gRPC from consuming excessive resources.
 By default, gRPC uses per-message limits to manage inbound and outbound message.